molleweide/dotfiles/notes/RNDM.md

         are all line commands echoed for each line?

-is there something wrong with that. it is fucking wierd how that can even be working at all.
+is there something wrong with that. it is fucking wierd how that can even be working at all. i want a persian doctor and so i thought where I want to sell my meatballs and falukorv.